 Stress, poor diet and lack of sleep can cause your immune system to

-crash down; making an infection much more likely to happen.
+crash; making an infection much more likely to occur.

-• A history of recurrent mastitis, can mean that a Mom is more susceptible to an infection and therefore at higher risk.
+• A history of recurrent mastitis can mean that a mother is more susceptible to an infection and therefore at higher risk.

-• A Mom with diabetes, is also at higher risk of infection.
+• A mother with diabetes is also at higher risk of infection.

-• Signs of mastitis, may include flu-like symptoms such as aching body.
+Signs of mastitis may include flu-like symptoms such as an aching body.

 Treatment for Mastitis